 Students are expected to check campus (cix) email regularly.
-Students must recognize that certain communications may be time sensitive.
-Students are required to monitor email on a more frequent basis than determined by instructional needs.
-If you have issues accessing your campus (cix) e-mail, please email the helpdesk@csi.cuny.edu or visit the Virtual Computer Lab.
+Students must recognize that certain communications, may be time-sensitive, and they may be required to monitor email on a more frequent basis than determined by instructional needs.
+If students have issues accessing their campus (cix) email please email the helpdesk@csi.cuny.edu or visit the VirtualComputer Lab.